Quantized GAN for Complex Music Generation from Dance Videos: Introduction

 \section{Introduction}

-\textit{``When the music and dance create with accord, their magic captivates both the heart and the mind."}~\footnote{Jean-Georges Noverre.} As a natural form of expressive art, dance and music have enriched our daily lives with a harmonious interplay of melodies, rhythms, and movements across the millennia.
-The growing popularity of social media platforms for sharing dance videos, such as TikTok, has also demonstrated their significance as a source of entertainment in modern society.
-At the same time, new research is flourishing in the wake of this trend by exploring multi-modal generative tasks linking dance motion and music~\cite{lee2019dancing,aistplus,li2021dancenet3d,aggarwal2021dance2music}.
+\textit{``When the music and dance create with accord, their magic captivates both the heart and the mind."}~\footnote[2]{Jean-Georges Noverre.} As a natural form of expressive art, dance and music have enriched our daily lives with a harmonious interplay of melodies, rhythms, and movements, across the millennia.
+The growing popularity of social media platforms for sharing dance videos such as TikTok has also demonstrated their significance as a source of entertainment in our modern society.
+At the same time, new research works are flourishing following the trend and exploring multi-modal generative tasks between dance motions and music~\cite{lee2019dancing,aistplus,li2021dancenet3d,aggarwal2021dance2music}.